astronomer/airflow-guides/guides/what-is-a-hook.md

 Operators are the main building blocks of Airflow, but operators rely heavily upon Hooks to interact with all of their source and destination systems.

-Hooks are used as a away to abstract the methods you would use against a source system.
-Hooks should be used when interacting with any external system.
+Hooks are used as a way to abstract the methods you would use against a source system, but do not contain the logic for how that system is interacted with.
+Hooks should always be used to connect with any external system.

 The [S3Hook](https://registry.astronomer.io/providers/amazon/modules/s3hook) below just shows how a hook can import a standard library (in this case, boto3) and expose some of the most common methods.